 I refuse to even entertain the idea that there’s anything in the world that isn’t improved by adding The Simpsons.
 My childhood skateboard?
 It had Bart on it, and it ruled.
 My t-shirt?
 You’d better believe it, The Simpsons are there making me look rad.
 GTA?
 Nah, The Simpsons Hit & Run shows Homer and the crew can make everything better.
 My parents’ divorce?
 Cheers Homer, we got through it together.

 Anyway, uuhhh, The Simpsons: Tapped Out is a free-to-start city-builder, where you create your own approximation of Springfield.
 Use currency known as donuts to build Moe’s Tavern, Springfield School, the famous tire fire, and much more.
-We will say, be careful, as while it’s addictive and very fun, The Simpsons: Tapped Out often feels designed to frustrate you into spending money, and purchase options go as high as the hundreds in an obvious attempt to harpoon those elusive mobile gaming whales.
-Still, if you can resist the urge, there’s so much to love here.
+Sadly, after over a decade, the developers have now taken The Simpsons: Tapped Out off of app stores.

 Terra Nil – Switch and mobile